8ft0/study-guide/docs/linux/admin/users.md

    lastlog -u <username>
    ```

-By using this cheat sheet, new starters can efficiently manage user and group configurations on a Linux system, ensuring proper account setup and maintenance.
+By using this study sheet, new starters can efficiently manage user and group configurations on a Linux system, ensuring proper account setup and maintenance.